Bandwidth? You Mean Internet?

-My journey to bandwidth research included an overwhelming graduate studies, a bunch of people who were struggling to lose weight, and a mentor who encouraged me even though I was thinking pretty far outside of the box.
+My journey to bandwidth research included an overwhelming graduate program, a bunch of people in a research study who were struggling to live healthier, and a mentor who encouraged me even though I was thinking pretty far outside of the box.

 Last year I was presenting about bandwidth at a community college in Pennsylvania, and one of the audience members—a physics professor—said, “Wait, what do you mean by bandwidth?
 Because I think of bandwidth in terms of the frequency of a signal.
 I don’t see how this relates to that.”